Ecclefechan: Places of interest

-Thomas Carlyle's birthplace "The Arched House" is a tourist attraction and has been maintained by the National Trust for Scotland since 1936.
-According to letters from Carlyle written to Charles Gavin Duffy in the summer of 1846, his mother's farm in Ecclefechan was at that time located in Scotsbrig (Charles Gavin Duffy, 'Conversations with Carlyle, NY: Scribner's Son, 1892, pp. 18–20).
-From Scotsbrig, Carlyle watched the construction of the Caledonian Railway and complained to Duffy of Ecclefechan's potato blight, and the abundance of railway navvies from Lancashire, Ireland, and Yorkshire, finding his visit home disturbed by the "black potato-fields, and all roads and lanes overrun with drunken navvies" (ibid., pp. 19–20).
-Carlyle comments that "I find that the Irish are best on point of behaviour" because they sent their money home to their families and did not spend it on whiskey (ibid., p.
-20).
+Thomas Carlyle's birthplace 'The Arched House' is a tourist attraction and has been maintained by the National Trust for Scotland since 1936.
+According to letters from Carlyle written to Charles Gavin Duffy in the summer of 1846, his mother's farm in Ecclefechan was at that time located in Scotsbrig.
+From Scotsbrig, Carlyle watched the construction of the Caledonian Railway and complained to Duffy of Ecclefechan's potato blight, and the abundance of railway navvies from Lancashire, Ireland, and Yorkshire, finding his visit home disturbed by the "black potato-fields, and all roads and lanes overrun with drunken navvies".
+Carlyle commented "I find that the Irish are best on point of behaviour" because they sent their money home to their families and did not spend it on whiskey.

-Ecclefechan lies at the foot of a large Caledonian hillfort, Burnswark, besieged by the Roman army in 140 AD.
+Ecclefechan lies at the foot of Burnswark Hill, a large Caledonian hillfort besieged by the Roman army in 140 AD.
 Its flat top dominates the horizon.

 Hoddom Castle is located 2 mi from the village centre.

 Not far from the village is the Robgill Tower, built by the Clan Irvine.
 In the 1880s, an adjoining home was built.
-The tower was one of a number of structures built along the border as protection against incursions by the British.
+The tower was one of a number of structures built along the border as protection against incursions by the English.